enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/client/cli.rst

 already initialized client API used by the engine itself?
 As there is a bit of classloading proxying magic involved, the signatures are not strictly the same to the ones of the client API but near enough so as not be lost when going from one to the other.

-TL;DR: inside a JQM payload, use the engine API, not the full client API (unless needing a method not exposed by the engine API).
+TL;DR: Inside a JQM payload, use the engine API, not the full client API (unless needing a method not exposed by the engine API).

 This engine API is detailed in a chapter of the "creating payloads" section: :doc:`/jobs/engineapi`.